radwankakar/infrastructure/docs/adr/0013-using-ansible-for-configuration.md

 ### Negative Consequences <!-- optional -->

-* Building off of the currently existing ansible setup will require restructuring to be used successfully
+* Building off of the currently existing ansible setup will require restructuring to be used successfully which might mean duplicating work (for example, regrouping our hosts list)

 ## Pros and Cons of the Options <!-- optional -->